frasermarlow/singer-getting-started/README.md

 2. For the location of the item, type in `C:\Windows\System32\cmd.exe /k <the SSH command above>` So for example, the ‘location’ box would contain the following:
 	`C:\Windows\System32\cmd.exe /k ssh -i C:\Users\myusername\singer-demo\pem\singer-demo.pem -v ubuntu@123.987.65.4`
-3. Click Next.
+3. Click _Next_.
 4. Give the shortcut a name.
-5. Click Finish
+5. Click _Finish_
 You will now have a handy-dandy shortcut on your desktop: ![](https://www.stitchdata.com/images/singer-getting-started-guide/singer-getting-started-guide_10.png)

 **Shortcut on Mac** Details for doing the same on Mac can be found here: [Create quick-access ssh shortcuts](https://scotch.io/tutorials/how-to-create-an-ssh-shortcut)

 ### Working in Ubuntu

 Ubuntu is a version of the Linux operating system.
 It is widely used and well supported.
 If you are new to using Ubuntu, welcome.
-In the default set up (such as the one we walked through above) you will be logged on as the generic user called ‘*ubuntu*’.
-This is why you will see prompt look something like this:
+By default you will be logged on as the generic user called ‘*ubuntu*’.
+This is why the prompt will look something like this:

 `ubuntu@ip-123-31-11-123:~$`

 which is basically <user>@<computer>:<current-directory>

 The tilde (`~`) indicates that you are in this user’s home directory.
+Since you are logged on as `ubuntu`, `~` is the same location as `/home/ubuntu/`

 Ubuntu is just a regular user, not the root user for the machine but can _act_ as the root user when needed.
 This is why we will prepend the word ‘_sudo_’ to many commands, when elevated permissions are required.